oci-landing-zones/terraform-oci-core-landingzone/README.md

 You can create up to three (3) three-tier VCNs, three (3) Exadata VCNs,and 3 Oracle Kubernetes Engine (OKE) VCNs in a single landing zone deployment.

+## <a name="requirements">Requirements</a>

+### Terraform Version >= 1.3.0

+This module requires Terraform binary version 1.3.0 or greater, as its underlying modules rely on Optional Object Type Attributes feature.
+The feature shortens the amount of input values in complex object types, by having Terraform automatically inserting a default value for any missing optional attributes.

 ## <a name="deployment-scenarios">Deployment Scenarios</a>